White Lasagna with Mushrooms, Spinach and Artichokes is a delicious departure from the traditional red sauce, meat and

 This white lasagna recipe fills an 8×8 pan, which is about six large servings or nine medium ones.
 If you’ve got a bigger crowd double it and use a deep 9×13 or a lasagna pan.
-If you double the recipe, you may want to add an extra 5 minutes to the baking time before you remove the foil and add the cheese topping.
+If you double the recipe, add an extra 5-10 minutes to the baking time before you remove the foil and add the cheese topping.

 I have two favorite brands of gluten-free pasta for this white lasagna, and I’ve made this recipe with both of them.
 Manini’s makes fresh gluten-free pasta that is so perfect, no one has any idea it’s GF.
 Jovial is my favorite option for dry lasagna noodles.